The ACP program is currently paused pending funding by Congress.

 Secured loans

-Another sometimes high risk option is to use a secured loan as a debt consolidation loan.
-A secured loan could be one that uses your home’s equity.
+Another sometimes high-risk option is to use a secured loan as a debt consolidation loan.
+A secured loan could use your home’s equity.
 Equity is the value of your home that is no longer mortgaged.
 For example, if your home is worth $150,000 and you owe $100,000 on your mortgage, you could have up to $50,000 in equity.

 If you have a good credit score, you may be able to get this type of loan.
 However, you are putting your home at risk.
 If you default on your mortgage payments, which means you cannot make your monthly payment, that could mean you lose your home.